top of page

 2. Will my child need therapy too?

-Sometimes parents choose to pursue therapy for their child separately, and I can support you in understanding that process, but all sessions with me are adult-focused.
-If needed, I can help you think through what type of therapy or provider might be a good fit for your child.
+Sometimes parents choose to pursue therapy for their child separately, and I can support you in thinking through that process.
+All sessions with me are adult-focused, and I do not provide direct therapy to children.
+If helpful, I can assist you in identifying what type of therapy or provider might be a good fit for your child, and I’m always happy to coordinate care with your child’s provider if their insight would support our work together.

 3. What areas do you serve?